 Once you’re done with PHP.INI, head over to Internet Information Services Manager.
 Assume that the IIS is running SMTP server also to send out email.
 You should be able to see the entry inside IIS manager stated “Default SMTP Virtual Server” or similar items.
 Now right click and access the properties page from “Default SMTP Virtual Server” as it’s shown below.

-on the properties page move to “Access” tab and click on “Connection” and you will be able to see which server/IP’s are allowed to make connection to the server.
-If “127.0.0.1” IP is not there on the list, add it using the “Add” button, additionally you may also insert your server IP on the list.
+on the properties page move to “Access” tab and click on “Connection” and you will be able to see which server/IP’s are allowed to make a connection to the server.
+If “127.0.0.1” IP is not there on the list, add it using the “Add” button, additionally, you may also insert your server IP on the list.

 Once you are done at the “Connections” window, click on OK button to accept the information.
 Now Click on “Relay” button at the “Access” tab and setup the relay options for the server.
 Grant the IP’s allowed to relay out mail for the mail server.
 Make sure “localhost” and IP “127.0.0.1” are granted for relay, addition to that you can also insert your domain name and IP.